cuba-platform/frontend/README.md

 ##### Overriding Existing Messages

 Simply replace existing messages in `src/i18n/{locale}.json` files.
-This way you can override messages in client app, `cuba-react` components and some of the messages in `antd` components.
+This way you can override messages in client app, [CUBA React UI](packages/cuba-react-ui) components and some of the messages in `antd` components.

 ##### Adding Support for New Locales

 - Add a corresponding `{locale}.json` message pack.
-Note that it shall contain messages for `cuba-react` components (keys starting with `cuba-react`) and `antd` `Form` validation messages (keys starting with `antd.form.validation`)
+Note that it shall contain messages for [CUBA React UI](packages/cuba-react-ui) components (keys starting with `cuba-react`) and `antd` `Form` validation messages (keys starting with `antd.form.validation`)
 - Create a mapping between locale and message pack by modifying `messagesMapping` in `src/i18n/i18nMappings.ts`
 - Create a mapping between locale and `antd/es/locale-provider/Locale` object by modifying `antdLocaleMapping` in `src/i18n/i18nMappings.ts`.